graboskyc/gsky-tools/README.md

 ## Use

+For debian-based:

 `docker run --rm -it graboskyc/gsky-tools command`

+or for alpine-based:

+`docker run --rm -it graboskyc/gsky-tools:slim command`

 ## Valid Commands
 * Generic